ProfessionalWiki/GND/README.md

 [MediaWiki] extension that adds scripts to import GND PICA+ into [Wikibase].

+The GND extension was created by [Professional.Wiki] for the [German National Library].
+[Professional.Wiki] provides commercial [Wikibase hosting], [MediaWiki development] and support.

 ## Platform requirements

 * [PHP] 7.4 or later, including PHP 8